babylonchain/babylonchain.github.io/docs/testnet/become-validator.md

 ## Create a Keyring and Get Funds

+Validators are required to have funds for two reasons:
+1. They need to provide a self delegation
+2. They need to pay for transaction fees for submitting BLS signature transactions

 :::info Note

 Currently, validators can only use the `test` keyring backend.
 In the future,